manishsanger/insight-api/README.md

   - **Image Management System**: Upload, store, and serve images with organized file structure
   - **Person Management**: Complete CRUD operations for person records with photo attachments
   - **Vehicle Management**: Complete CRUD operations for vehicle records with photo attachments
+  - **User-Specific Data Access**: Dedicated endpoints for users to access only their own data
   - Soft delete capabilities for data preservation
   - RESTful APIs with comprehensive pagination and search
 - **AI Model**: Llama3.2:latest for text processing